10gen/docs-shared/dbx/atlas-sp-tip.rst

    Processing to process and transform streams of data.
 Unlike change streams, which register only database events, Atlas Stream Processing manages multiple data event types and provides extended data processing capabilities.
-To learn more about Atlas Stream Processing, see :atlas:`Atlas Stream Processing </atlas-stream-processing>` in the MongoDB Atlas documentation.
+To learn more about this feature, see :atlas:`Atlas Stream Processing </atlas-stream-processing>` in the MongoDB Atlas documentation.